 It seems like it took me forever and a day to make the recipe for Redneck Tacos, but I am so glad I did now.
-They were so flavorful and delicious it was ridiculous.
-I am telling you after making these Tacos and eating them for lunch today, I am telling you that I am in love.
+They were so flavorful and delicious, it was ridiculous.
+After making these Tacos and eating them for lunch today, I am telling you that I am in love.

 Click the links provided if you would like to make your own Homemade BBQ Sauce and coleslaw.
 I am just giving the simplified recipe to make things a bit easier at dinner time.

-You can usually find some pretty tasty premade Pulled pork at many of the local markets here in the Southern States.
+You can usually find some pretty tasty premade Pulled pork at many local markets here in the Southern States.
 I also love Publix’s Sweet Coleslaw if I am in a big hurry and pressed for time.
-The rest is so easy to do it’s ridiculous.
+The rest is so easy to do, it’s ridiculous.

 Cornmeal Cake Ingredients